AWS WAF – Web Application Firewall Rules & ACLs

 • Length of requests

-• Real-time metrics and sampled web requests
+• Real-time metrics, sampled web requests, and dashboards

 • Automated administration using the WAF API